- December 15, 2014 – Online application opens

 - February 15, 2015 – First acceptances issued (Applications are reviewed on a rolling basis.)

-- April 15, 2015 – Application Deadline (Applications may be considered after this date on a space available basis.)
+- April 15, 2015 – Application Priority Deadline (Applications will be considered after this date on a space available basis.)

 - June 21, 2015 – Orientation